VolmitSoftware/Abyssalith/README.md

     "MoneyName": "LitCoins"
 }
 ```
-The configuration file hotloads, and when you make any changes it should spit into the console that it hotloaded.
+The configuration file hotloads, and when you make any changes it will inform you in the console that it updated your settings.

 ### Config Breakdown
     "ModRole":